bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/3 AC Generators and stuff/synchronous generators.md

 ![[Pasted image 20220204171044.png]]

-There are multiple winding connections that can be used to combine the outputs from the coils:
+There are multiple winding connections that can be used to combine the outputs from the coils (see [[generator armature winding connection types]])

 The frequency of an [[synchronous generators|alternator]] can be found using:
 > ### $$ rpm = \frac{120f}{N_{p}} $$